* Dollar slides vs yen, gains on commodity currencies

 “There is a great sense that central banks are going to get to grips with the issues of getting money flowing ...
 But the human problem, the macro problem, there is nothing they can do about that.”

 New Zealand’s central bank shocked by cutting rates 75 basis points to 0.25%, while the Reserve Bank of Australia (RBA) pumped more money into its financial system.
-South Korea and Kuwait both lowered rates, while Russia and Germany were throwing together multi-billion dollar anti-crisis funds.
+South Korea and Kuwait both cut rates while Russia and Germany were throwing together multi-billion dollar anti-crisis funds.

 Japanese Prime Minister Shinzo Abe said G7 leaders would hold a teleconference at 1400 GMT to discuss the crisis.